Skip to main content

 • Read your source code

-• See your Anthropic, OpenAI, or any other AI API key
+• See your AI API keys

 • Execute code on your behalf